Skip to main content

 Step 6: Put Your Disaster Recovery Plan on Paper

-It is essential to have a standard guideline or process flowchart with specific instructions for each and everyone involved in your IT disaster recovery plan.
+It is essential to have a standard guideline or process flowchart with specific instructions for each and everyone involved in your disaster recovery plan.
 When a disaster occurs, each individual should be ready to take charge of the responsibility as per his role in the cloud disaster recovery services.

 Moreover, every instruction should be clearly stated on paper, with the finest details mentioned.